Friends of the Fells Forest Camp summer programming provides nature-based, experiential learning opportunities for children ages 4-12.

 Children’s time at camp is not bound by a rigid schedule, but rather filled with a multitude of nature activities, including bug-catching, bird-watching, rock skipping, puddle-stomping, creating with found materials, exploring secret hideouts, and even just running around.
 Our instructors encourage self-directed exploration and scientific curiosity every day.

-Allowing children to explore the forest through self-directed, communal, hands-on activities absent of standardized instruction promotes confidence, independence, self-regulation, self-esteem, and creativity in children of all ages and from all backgrounds.
+Allowing children to explore the forest through communal, child-motivated, hands-on activities absent of standardized instruction promotes confidence, independence, self-regulation, self-esteem, and creativity in children of all ages and from all backgrounds.
 Fells Forest Camp allows children to learn in, learn about, and learn from the outdoors.

 Fells Forest Camp is based closely on the ‘Forest Kindergarten’ and ‘Forest School’ educational models.
 We are committed to maintaining small group sizes with a high student to teacher ratio—sessions are generally capped at ten children per day, and we strive to maintain a 1:5 ratio of counselors to campers.